mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ![Shorty Hounding](./images/ShortyHounding.jpg "Shorty Hounding")  ![Road to NALS 200: The van from Bloomington was running on vegetable oil or something and kept on stalling on the highway.
 Just as we pulled into West Lafayette, it ran out of diesel too.](./images/RoadToNALS2007.jpg)

-Levinas uses the *la face* not to refer to the human visage but rather to the surface or the side of the element, its feminine and material aspect.
+Levinas uses the *la face* not to refer to the human visage but rather to the facade or surface -- what becomes translated as "side" -- of the element, its feminine and material aspect.
 Within Totality and Infinity, Levinas explains that the element

-> unfolds in its own dimension: depth, which is inconvertible into the breadth and length in which the side of the element extends.
+> unfolds in its own dimension: depth, which is inconvertible into the breadth and length in which the side of the element extends [*s'étend la face de l'élément*].
 To be sure, a thing likewise presents itself by but one unique side; but we can circle round it, and the reverse is equivalent to the obverse; all the points of view are equivalent.
 The depth of the element prolongs it till it is lost in the earth and in the heavens.
 “Nothing ends, nothing begins. (p 132)

 > Il se déploie dans sa propre dimension la profondeur, inconvertible en largeur et en longueur où s'étend la face de l'élément.
 La chose, certes, elle non plus, ne s'offre que par une face unique; mais nous pouvons en faire le tour, et l'envers en vaut l'endroit.
 Tous les points de vue se valent.
 La profondeur de l'élément le prolonge et le perd dans la terre et dans le ciel « Rien ne finit, rien ne commence.